SIERRA de LOJA.

 These spots had away been kept nice and well preserved.

-Later we again visited Mark, Nicky and the boys before getting ready and going for a meal with my Mother and her partner John.
-We had a nice evening and then went back to Brenda's.
+Later we again visited Mark, Nicky and the boys before getting ready and going for a meal with my Mother and her partner John, we had a nice evening and then went back to Brenda's.

 Donington Pool.